«Emirates Education»: The mathematics exam takes into account the levels of students

-This came in the institution’s response to a question about the complaints of twelfth grade students about difficulties in the math exam questions they took yesterday.
+This came in the institution’s response to a question about the 12th grade students’ complaint about difficulties in the math exam questions, which they took yesterday.

-A number of the twelfth students complained about the difficulty of the mathematics exam, which they resumed in the second week of the end-of-year exams, and its questions required higher skills in solving some problems.
-They said, the exam was divided into 20 questions, including two for the outstanding student, and the other needs high concentration skills, considering that they did their best in reviewing and studying.
+A number of the 12 students complained about the difficulty of the mathematics exam, which they resumed in the second week of the end-of-year exams, and his questions required higher skills in solving some problems.
+According to them, the exam was divided into 20 questions, including two for the outstanding student, and the other needs high concentration skills, considering that they did their best in reviewing and studying.

 The Emirates Foundation for School Education confirmed that the exam is a way to measure the student’s awareness of the concepts that the curriculum emulates, and its methods change, and are presented differently, but it measures one educational outcome, but in several ways.